XXIIVV/webring/README.md

 <a href='https://webring.xxiivv.com/#random' target='_blank'><img src='https://webring.xxiivv.com/icon.black.svg'/></a>
 ```

-- Add the webring icon to your website html.
+1) Add the webring icon to your website html.
-- Add your website information to the [sites.js](https://github.com/XXIIVV/webring/edit/master/scripts/sites.js) file.
+2) Add your website information to the [sites.js](https://github.com/XXIIVV/webring/edit/master/scripts/sites.js) file.
 The `url` and `contact` keys are required, but you can also include `title`, `type`, `author`, `rss`, and `feed`.
 The title must be alphanumeric.
-- Submit a Pull Request with **the location of the webring icon** on your site.
+3) Submit a Pull Request with **the location of the webring icon** on your site.
+Pull requests with blank descriptions will be rejected.

 Alternatively, if you your website has a dark background, use `icon.white.svg`.
 If your website is complaining about *https*, go ahead and host the icon yourself.

 ### Webring criteria

-**Single page websites, websites acting only as portals to other social platforms and websites with content involving violence, racism, sexism or speciesism, will be rejected**.
+**Single page websites, websites acting only as portals to other social platforms, or websites with violent, racist, sexist or speciesist content will be rejected**.

 The aim of the webring is to display **hand-crafted personal** websites showcasing the creator's audio, visual or written work.
 Your business site is probably not the best fit for the webring, and will be rejected.